Solo Catalogues

 Iris Häussler is best known for her unsettling, immersive installations that revolve around fictitious persona and their artistic legacies.
 Detailed, historically researched biographies of invented characters build the basis from which she creates the material evidence of their obsessive lives and works.

-While Iris’ work is often shown in the traditional setting of the White Cube, visitors sometimes experience her work in a more dramatic way in off-site spaces.
-This has a long history: she created her very first site specific art-installation in the womens toilets at the Academy of Fine Arts in Munich in 1984.
-Since then, she exhibited in basements, trailers, garages, apartments, churches, chapels, hotel-rooms, stores, industrial buildings and historic houses.
-This inclusive approach widens the audience to the community of neighbors and passers-by who might not otherwise engage with art.
+While Iris exhibits in the traditional setting of the White Cube, visitors experience her work also in a more dramatic way in off-site spaces.
+This has a long history: she created her very first site-specific art installation in the womens’ toilets at the Academy of Fine Arts in Munich in 1984.
+Since then, she exhibited in basements, trailers, garages, apartments, churches, chapels, hotel-rooms, stores, industrial buildings, monasteries and historic houses.
+This inclusive approach widens the audience to the community of neighbors and passers-by who might not engage regularly with contemporary art.

-Because Häussler is interested in the fragile boundaries between fiction and reality, these works are sometimes not immediately revealed as contemporary artworks, a matter inviting discussions and controversies about visitors encountering unlabeled artworks in and around museums.
+Because Häussler is interested in the fragile boundaries between fiction and reality, her installations are sometimes not immediately revealed as contemporary artworks.
+This sparks controversy and invites discussions about unmarked artworks in external locations as well as in museums.

-Born in Germany and trained as a conceptual artist and sculptor at the Academy of Fine Arts in Munich, Häussler’s work is shown internationally.
+Born in Germany and trained as a conceptual artist and sculptor at the Academy of Fine Arts in Munich, Iris Häussler’s work is shown internationally.
 She was an awardee of the Kunstfonds, Bonn, and won the Karl Hofer Prize 1999, in Berlin.
 In 2010 she was invited on the Cape Farewell (UK) High Arctic Expedition.
-Since her immigration to Canada she has received grants from the Toronto Arts Council, the Ontario Arts Council, the Chalmers Arts Foundation and the Canada Council for the Arts.
-Iris Häussler speaks about her methodology and work internationally in universities and art institutions in Canada, the USA, and Europe.
+Since her immigration to Canada she has received grants from the Canada Council for the Arts, the Chalmers Arts Foundation, the Ontario Arts Council and the Toronto Arts Council.
+Häussler speaks about her methodology and work internationally in universities and art institutions in Canada, the USA, and Europe.
 Her work is found in international collections including the National Gallery of Canada, Ottawa; the Art Gallery of Ontario, Toronto; the Städtische Sammlung im Lenbachhaus, Munich and the Goetz Collection, Munich, Germany and private collections worldwide.

 See Studio Views from 1984 to 2020.